1975 World 600: Race report

 There were 40 drivers on the grid.
 Coo Coo Marlin had an engine problem on lap 33 out of 400 laps - earning him a last place position and $1,455 ($ when adjusted for inflation).
 Richard Petty would defeat Cale Yarborough by one lap in front of 90,600 spectators; who had no idea that history was being made right before their eyes.
 Petty would earn $30,290 ($ in when adjusted for inflation) on his long anticipated first win at Charlotte, despite having to change four tires early in the race and falling behind a lap.
 Petty rallied back and proceeded to lap the field.

-Seven time Winston Cup Series Champion Dale Earnhardt would make his debut here; finishing 22nd in a Dodge vehicle.
+Future Seven Time Winston Cup Series Champion Dale Earnhardt would make his debut here; finishing 22nd in a Dodge vehicle.
 African-American driver Randy Bethea would race his only NASCAR Cup Series race here; he would complete in 251 laps before engine problems relegated him to the sideline.
 Joe Frasson failed to qualify for this race while Darel Dieringer would make his NASCAR comeback here.
 Richard Childress would also compete in his event; finishing one place behind his future employee Dale Earnhardt.
 Both drivers were running at the finish, 45 laps down.

 Other drivers who failed to qualify were Bill Dennis (#20), Ferrel Harris (#82), Carl Adams (#65), and Elmo Langley (#64).